j-faria/fcupPhD/README.md

 Need to add keywords

+### to compile

+I like to use `latexmk`.
+Just run

+    latexmk -xelatex -interaction="nonstopmode" cover.tex
+    latexmk -xelatex -interaction="nonstopmode" titlepage.tex

+in the respective folders.
+If you don't have `latexmk` just compile like you would any LaTeX file, but with the `xelatex` engine.

 ### cover

 This is only an approximate translation of the (PowerPoint) cover template into LaTeX.
 I think it looks nice.